palantir/osdk-ts/packages/client.api/etc/client.api.report.api.md

 // @public (undocumented)
 export type OsdkObjectPrimaryKeyType<O extends ObjectTypeDefinition<any>> = PropertyValueWireToClient[O["primaryKeyType"]];

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
 // Warning: (ae-forgotten-export) The symbol "MaybeArray" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Converted" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "MaybeNullable" needs to be exported by the entry point index.d.ts